garbados/porter/readme.md

 In approximate order of priority:

+* Post Types: allow custom metadata to define the fields different post categories ask for.
+* Plugins: Angular has a plugin system...
+I just don't use it presently.
+But I should.
 * Social: Presently, Porter is just a diary.
-Using peer-to-peer protocols like WebRTC, we can allow Porter instances to share data without servers -- that is, be social, without exposing data to a central hub that might sell your data.
-Social without servers.
-(Status: [PeerPouch][peerpouch] uses a centralized server as a "hub", so that's a no-go.
-Currently examining Bitmessage instead.
-If you have suggestions, file an issue!)
+Using peer-to-peer protocols like WebRTC, we can allow Porter instances to share data amongst ad-hoc social networks -- like a decentralized social network.
 * Login automatically: Save credentials so that your Porter syncs with designated remotes automatically.
 * Better Search: Use [Pouch-Search][pouchsearch] to give Porter Lucene-style querying.
 * Imitate Medium: They do content well.
 Stand on the shoulders of giants.